 Then I just went from there, starting from the bottom of the shirt, and accordion-fold it towards the collar.

-While I was folding, I used a lint roller to get rid of any rogue small solid particles / dirts I found clinging to the shirt.
+Tip: When I was folding, I used a lint roller to get rid of any rogue small solid particles / dirts I found clinging to the shirt.
 That way, I made sure there were no unwanted debris between the folds.

 3. Sandwich and bind your shirt with your squares of choice